What will my year look like?

 Students will take part in our exciting Daytime Eastgate School of Spiritual Life (ESSL) programme.
 ESSL runs for 2 days a week.
 For more info see the ESSL pages.

 As part of the ESSL programme, you will have opportunities to go on two mission trips with others from the school.
 Travelling with others on the course and bringing God’s love to various locations around the UK and Europe is an incredible opportunity to see what God is doing through His Church around the world.
-These are financed by individuals and are not included in the cost of the GAP programme.
+These are financed by individuals and are not included in the cost of Thrive.

 The rest of the week will consist of volunteering within Eastgate, alongside the staﬀ and team here.
 Students will be assigned to one of four diﬀerent streams, serving alongside the leaders in these areas: